-Termites are found in every region of the United States.
-Several species of termites exist, each feeding on wood for survival.
-Although termites serve many beneficial purposes in nature, the pests become a serious problem when they begin destroying your home to find their meals.
+Termites are found in every region of the United States, and certainly in Hackensack Bergen County, NJ where we are based.
+Several species of termites exist, each feeding on wood for their survival.
+While termites may serve some beneficial purposes in nature, the pests become a serious problem when they access and then begin destroying your home to find their meals.
 More than $5 billion is spent by homeowners every year to repair the damage left behind by termites.
-Become a proactive homeowner and learn the signs of a termite infestation before you have to pay thousands to treat the problem.
+Be a proactive homeowner and learn the signs of a termite infestation with a qualified WDI inspection before you have to pay thousands to treat the problem.

 Wood Floor Blistering

-Wood floor blistering is a sign that subterranean termites are underneath the floor.
+When a wooden floor is blistering it can be a sign that subterranean termites are underneath the floor.
 The termite damages both the subfloor and actual wood floor and is often mistaken for water damage.
 If the termite infestation that is affecting the floors is not addressed, the floor will eventually fall through.

 Termite Wings and Frass

 If you find piles of discarded wings around your home, this is a sign of an established termite infestation because it means some of them have swarmed to reproduce and start a new colony.
 Termites also leave behind frass, which are their droppings that look like tiny coffee beans or sand.
 If you notice either of these physical signs, do not ignore them and call a termite inspector.

 Termites build mud tubes to travel from one part of your home to another with protection.
 This structural evidence of a termite infestation is usually found on foundations or wood structures.
 They look like tiny brown tunnels, about the width of a pencil.

 What To Do If You Spot Signs of Termites